Space Shuttle: Retirement

 The Space Shuttle retirement was announced in January 2004.
 President George W. Bush announced his Vision for Space Exploration, which called for the retirement of the Space Shuttle once it completed construction of the ISS.
 To ensure the ISS was properly assembled, the contributing partners determined the need for 16 remaining assembly missions in March 2006.
 One additional Hubble Space Telescope servicing mission was approved in October 2006.
 Originally, STS-134 was to be the final Space Shuttle mission.
 However, the Columbia disaster resulted in additional orbiters being prepared for launch on need in the event of a rescue mission.
 As Atlantis was prepared for the final launch-on-need mission, the decision was made in September 2010 that it would fly as STS-135 with a four-person crew that could remain at the ISS in the event of an emergency.
 STS-135 launched on July 8, 2011, and landed at the KSC on July 21, 2011, at 5:57 a.m.
 EDT (09:57 UTC).
 From then until the launch of Crew Dragon Demo-2 on May 30, 2020, the US launched its astronauts aboard Russian Soyuz spacecraft.

 Following each orbiter's final flight, it was processed to make it safe for display.
 The OMS and RCS systems used presented the primary dangers due to their toxic hypergolic propellant, and most of their components were permanently removed to prevent any dangerous outgassing.
-Atlantis is on display at the Kennedy Space Center Visitor Complex, Discovery is at the Udvar-Hazy Center, Endeavour is on display at the California Science Center, and Enterprise is displayed at the Intrepid Sea-Air-Space Museum.
+Atlantis is on display at the Kennedy Space Center Visitor Complex in Florida, Discovery is on display at the Steven F. Udvar-Hazy Center in Virginia, Endeavour is on display at the California Science Center in Los Angeles, and Enterprise is displayed at the Intrepid Museum in New York.
 Components from the orbiters were transferred to the US Air Force, ISS program, and Russian and Canadian governments.
 The engines were removed to be used on the Space Launch System, and spare RS-25 nozzles were attached for display purposes.

-In popular culture

-The U.S. Postal Service has released several postage issues that depict the Space Shuttle.
-The first such stamps were issued in 1981, and are on display at the National Postal Museum.
+For many Artemis program missions, the Space Launch System's two solid rocket boosters' engines and casings and four main engines and the Orion spacecraft's main engine will all be previously flown Space Shuttle main engines, solid rocket boosters, and Orbital Maneuvering System engines.
+They are refurbished legacy engines from the Space Shuttle program, some of which even date back to the early 1980s.
+For example, Artemis I had components that flew on 83 of the 135 Space Shuttle missions.
+From Artemis I to Artemis IV recycled Shuttle main engines will be used before manufacturing new engines.
+From Artemis I to Artemis III recycled Shuttle solid rocket boosters' engines and steel casings are to be used before building new ones.
+From Artemis I to Artemis VI the Orion main engine will use six previously flown Space Shuttle OMS engines.